tc39/proposal-explicit-resource-management/README.md

 # Definitions

-- _Resource_ &mdash; An object with a specific lifetime, at the end of which either a lifetime-sensitive operation should be performed or a non-gargbage-collected reference (such as a file handle, socket, etc.) should be closed or freed.
+- _Resource_ &mdash; An object with a specific lifetime, at the end of which either a lifetime-sensitive operation should be performed or a non-garbage-collected reference (such as a file handle, socket, etc.) should be closed or freed.
 - _Resource Management_ &mdash; A process whereby "resources" are released, triggering any lifetime-sensitive operations or freeing any related non-garbage-collected references.